Redundancy

 Redundancy is a form of dismissal from your job.
 It usually happens when employers need to reduce their workforce.

-Just because you have been made redundant, doesn’t mean your dismissal is fair.
-To decide whether a redundancy is fair, you have to look at three questions:
+Redundancy is potentially a fair reason for your employer to dismiss you, but just because you have been made redundant, does not mean your dismissal is fair.
+To decide whether a redundancy is fair, there are three things to consider:

 - Is there a genuine redundancy situation?